80+ Customer Service Statistics You Need to Know in 2025

 Poor customer experiences impact brand loyalty and reputation.
 These revealing statistics highlight the impact and consequences of poor customer service.

-(12) 2 negative experiences can lead to brand abandonment.
+12 2 negative customer service experiences can lead to brand abandonment.
+Cite source

-(14) One bad experience and customer will speak about it with friends and neighbors.
+14 One bad experiencewith your brand and customer will speak about it with friends and neighbors.
 17% of the dissatisfied customers will discuss their interaction to raise awareness.
 Unhappy consumers tend to tell twice as many people about their negative experiences as satisfied customers do.
+Cite source

-(15) 30% of customers generally exit from the websites when they cannot find what they are looking for and eventually abandon shopping carts.
+15 30% of customers exit from your website when they cannot find what they are looking for, and eventually abandon their shopping carts.
+Cite source

-(16) In the US, online retail showcases the worst customer services in the retail sector (36%), followed by utilities/ service providers (33%) in the second spot and health insurance third (29%).
+16 In the US, online retail has the worst customer service experiences at (36%), followed by utilities/ service providers (33%), and health insurance third (29%).
+Cite source

-(17) 32% of customers will leave a brand after just one bad experience.
+17 32% of customers will leave a brand after just one bad experience.
+Cite source

 Customer Service Statistics on Positive Customer Experiences